sungyeonkwon/timebar/README.md

-# Time Bar Cli
+# Timebar CLI

-A tiny cli to get some time progress bars to look at on your terminal.
+A CLI to get some time progress bars to look at on your terminal.
 Pretty much an extension of what [this twitter bot](https://twitter.com/year_progress) is doing, reminding you that time is passing by 😱

 ![Life of Brian](life-of-brian.gif)